Resume Examples by Professional Writers

 - create achievements with quantified results

 The image thumbnails are meant to provide a quick visual view of each document to understand how the resume was formatted.
 Each example includes an explanation of the strategy used by the writer.
-Text version of sample statements can be found below the resume images.
+Text version of sample statements can be found below the images.
 Each page has a link to the source contributor’s website.
-We encourage you to visit these sites to learn more about the writers and the career services offered.
+We encourage you to visit these sites to learn more about the writers and career services they provide.